tushartuteja/codekar/_posts/2018-06-21-my-own-attr-accessor.markdown

 tags: eval, attr_accessor, attr_reader, attr_writer, rails, has_many, has_one, belongs_to
 ---

 This is my first blog post and the only post right now :) , it covers a variety of topics needed to understand how attr_accessor in Ruby works or how has_many works in an Active Record association.
 I would recommend you to code alongside while following this post.
-I have attached code links with code snippet as well.
+I have attached code links with code snippets as well.

 # 1 The eval Function
 One of the most amazing functions that I find in Ruby Programming Language is the eval function.
 There is so much one can do with it.